 While walnuts cool, bake flatbreads.

 Place par-baked flatbreads on a clean work surface.
-Divide mozzarella evenly on flatbreads, leaving ¼" border.
-Shingle apples on top of mozzarella.
+Divide mozzarella evenly on flatbreads, then shingle apples on top.
 Drizzle each flatbread with 1 tsp. olive oil.

 Place flatbreads directly on oven rack, with prepared baking sheet on rack below to catch any drips.
 Bake until flatbread is golden brown and apples are tender, 10-12 minutes.

 If using protein, add to flatbreads after baking.